mobilejazz/harmony-reference/Interactor.md

 ### **PUT**

-Get interactors require a `PutRepository` and an `Executor` upon initialization.
+Put interactors require a `PutRepository` and an `Executor` upon initialization.

 Swift:
 - `Interactor.Put<T>`